LowerMedia/item9andthemadhatters.com/wp-content/plugins/wp-photo-album-plus/readme.txt

 = Which other plugins do you recommand to use with WPPA+, and which not? =

-* Recommanded plugins: qTranslate, WP Super Cache, AddThis, Cube Points.
+* Recommanded plugins: qTranslate, WP Super Cache, Cube Points.
 * Plugins that break up WPPA+: My Live Signature.
+* Google Analytics for WordPress will break the slideshow in most cases when *Track outbound clicks & downloads:* has been checked in its configuration.

+= Which themes have problems with wppa+ ? =

+* Photocrati has a problem with the wppa+ embedded lightbox when using page templates with sidebar.

 = Are there special requirements for responsive (mobile) themes? =